Nemo97-76/linktree/README.md

 # Linktree
-linktree web page containes all my social media and main pages links to contact me easily
+linktree web page contains all my social media and main pages links to contact me easily
 ## Features
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices.
 - **Theming Support**: Customize the appearance with different colors, fonts, or themes.